 *wildcard to allow matching of modified footprint suffixes

-Filters should match the dimensional information (where required) to be as specific as necessary:
+Filters must match the dimensional information (where required) to be as specific as necessary:

 SOT?23?5might be used instead of simply